Nantes is a city that will surprise you. It is a city you must visit if you make a road trip through Brittany or spend a weekend here.

 The Castle of the Dukes of Brittany

-Inside the castle you will find the Museum of the History of Nantes.
-From its inception to the today.
-There are 32 rooms with hundreds of objects where you will learn the paper that had Nantes during the “Europe Slave Trade”, in the two world wars and in the local industry.
+There are 32 rooms with hundreds of objects where you will learn Nantes’s paper during the “Europe Slave Trade” in the two world wars and the local industry.

-The first Sunday access is free of charge.
+On the first Sunday of the month, access is free of charge.

-In front of the castle you will see some curious things, such as the fountain, that call the mirror of water, a very peculiar football court and if you go a little bit and go with children you have to visit the dragon.
+In front of the castle, you will see some curious things, such as the fountain, that is called the mirror of water, a very peculiar football court, and if you go a little bit further and go with children, you have to visit the dragon.

-Another must-sees you have to do in Nantes is to the Machine of the Island.
-The elephant is the most famous, but there’s so much more.
+Another must-do in Nantes is to visit the Machine of the Island.
+Of course, the elephant is the most famous, but there’s so much more.

-Here’s a team of builders with an imagination that goes above and beyond and take care of give life to a bestiary like no other.
+Here.
+There’s a team of builders with an imagination that goes above and beyond and takes care of giving life to a bestiary like no other.

 Gallery of Machines

-In the gallery of Machines you will find mechanical plants and canteen animals.
+In the gallery of Machines, you will find mechanical plants and canteen animals.
 You’ll also see a giant ant that runs through the gallery.
-But besides, you’ll see what it’s like creation and manufacturing process in the laboratory.
+On top of that, you’ll see what the creation and manufacturing process is like in the laboratory.

-Note: Pay attention to scheduled because they change according to the season.
+Note: Pay attention to the schedules because they change according to the season.

 - April 6 to July 7, 2019 from 10 a.m. to 18 p.m.